kyuq/DuplicatedReality/README.md

 This project contains a minimal working example of Duplicated Reality.

-The concept of Duplicated Reality is to show a duplicated real-time augmented representation of the real world.
-A 3D space, defined by a region of interest, can then be moved around and scaled dynamically Refer to our publication to see how we applied this concept to co-located mixed-reality collaboration.
+The concept of Duplicated Reality is to show a duplicated real-time representation of the real world in Augmented Reality.
+A 3D space, defined by a region of interest, can then be moved around and scaled dynamically.
+Refer to our publication to see how we applied this concept to co-located mixed-reality collaboration.

 Real-time Duplication of Point cloud
 <p align="center">